SteavenGamerYT/Ubuntu-Debloater/README.md

 get rid of pre installed games and thunderbird

-# New Moderm - Unstable setup.sh
+# Moderm - setup.sh (unstable)
+ What that script dose

+ I dont know